 WARNING: This post contains spoilers from season 8, episode 2 of Game of Thrones.

-The scene Turner so gloriously referenced unfolded at the very end of the episode, as those fighting for the North gathered at Winterfell, preparing to wage war against the Night King and his army of the dead.
-Arya, determined to make the most of what might be everyone’s last night alive, sought out Gendry (Joe Dempsie) after he forged a custom dragonglass weapon for her.
+The scene unfolded at the very end of Sunday’s episode as those fighting for the North gathered at Winterfell, preparing to wage war against the Night King and his army of the dead.
+Arya, determined to make the most of what might be everyone’s last night alive, sought Gendry out after he forged a custom dragonglass weapon for her.